Areso/civitas/README.md

 Source code
 ===========

-City Builder has ~12137 lines of code, give or take and can be [downloaded from GitHub.com](https://github.com/sizeofcat/city-builder/archive/master.zip) or by using git to clone the repository:
+Civitas has ~12137 lines of code, give or take and can be [downloaded from GitHub.com](https://github.com/sizeofcat/civitas/archive/master.zip) or by using git to clone the repository:

-`git clone git@github.com/sizeofcat/city-builder.git`
+`git clone git@github.com/sizeofcat/civitas.git`

 Dependencies
 ============